ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/referendum.rst

 The ``eosio.forum`` can be used in many other scenarios.
 An interesting example is that the EOS community was able to use ``eosio.forum`` to create an on-chain Reddit substitute called `Novusphere <https://novusphere.io/>`_.
-The forum contract is like the backend server for Novusphere, and is has another web user interface for users to easily create or read posts.
+The forum contract is like the backend server for Novusphere, and it has another web user interface for users to easily create or read posts.
 You can go to their website at https://discussions.app, and compare the posts with ``eosio.forum``'s